 The same apostle who wrote 1 John 2:2 wrote every one of these:

 In John 12:19, "the whole world has gone after him" — meaning the crowds, not literally every human.
 In John 17:9, Jesus says "I am not praying for the world" — explicitly distinguishing the world from God's people.
-In 1 John 5:19, "the whole world lies in the power of the evil one" — but believers don't, which means "the whole world" excludes believers.
+In 1 John 5:19, "the whole world is under the control of the evil one" — but believers don't, which means "the whole world" excludes believers.

 Apparently "the whole world" can exclude billions of people when it's convenient for the Arminian.
 It just can't exclude anyone in 1 John 2:2.